kamilchm/go2nix/README.md

 # Installation

-The preferred way of installing `go2nix` is to use `nix` like `nix-env -i go2nix` or using it declaratively.
+The preferred way of installing `go2nix` is to use `nix` like `nix-env -iA go2nix` or using it declaratively.

 But you can also use `go get github.com/kamilchm/go2nix`.